jsyang/microarmy/README.md

 ### Dev log

     Jan 18, 2014
     Updated the docs with better formatting.
+Added main menu UI group and game title placeholder graphic.
+UI elements stack in groups.
+    Mock main menu now has all the functionality it needs UI wise.
+Just needs to be hooked up to actual button results.

     Jan 6, 2014
     Using atom.coffee now instead of rewriting everything to fit within previous codebase.
 This works better since